 Transcript: "Ok, we will ship Friday.
 John owns the landing page.
 I will handle billing."

-Now your analysis can correctly extract:
+With this structure, downstream analysis can correctly extract:

 Decisions: ship Friday.